Izabela88/cupandcake/README.md

   - Message: no empty input is allowed, valid data between 2 and 300 characters.
   - 'SEND' Button:
     - The button is disabled by default to prevent sending an empty message.
-    - The button becomes active when the user starts complete the form.
+    - The button becomes active when the user starts to complete the form.

 ### Validating The Order